2-Lb Honey/Oat Sandwich Bread Recipe (With Bread Machine, Oven & Solar Oven Baking Instructions)

 In the colder months I enjoy the delightful aroma of homemade bread baking inside the house.
 But in the summer months to keep that Texas summer heat outside, I place the bread maker on our covered back porch.

-Either way, setup is just that easy!
-Then since the machine defaults to the last setting I used – regular bread, 2-lb loaf and medium crust – I simply push the ‘Start’ button & walk away.
+Then I select regular bread, 2-lb loaf and medium crust & simply push the ‘Start’ button & walk away.

 Characteristics Of Bread Baked In A Bread Machine